shariqh/blog-site/data/authors/default.md

 github: https://github.com/shariq
 ---

+Shariq is a software architect and media buff.
+In his free time he gives bad haircuts to his plants - check them out on his [Instagram](https://instagram.com/shariqhiraniphoto).
+He's a huge fan of [Plex](https://plex.tv/) and containerizes everything.
+Take a look at his media server's [Docker build repo](https://github.com/shariqh/home-server-docker-compose).

-Other than a horrible plant trimmer, I am also the host of a podcast called [Changelog](https://open.spotify.com/show/29kRN9P3A5dljJmYr3zPsF?si=1bf1d98e982c4dc8), a [photographer](https://www.shariqhirani.com), and I attempt to write a [blog](/blog).
+Other than a horrible plant trimmer, he is also the host of his own podcast named [Changelog](https://open.spotify.com/show/29kRN9P3A5dljJmYr3zPsF?si=1bf1d98e982c4dc8), a [photographer](https://www.shariqhirani.com), and he attempts to write a [blog](/blog).

-Full time, I am cloud native architect with eleven years of experience in microservice architecture, development, and CI/CD.
-I usually build on Kubernetes, utilizing GKE and the power of GCP.
-I guess you could say that this is my specialty.
+Full time he is a cloud native architect with 11 years of experience in microservice architecture, development, and CI/CD.
+He usually builds with Docker on Kubernetes, utilizing GKE and the power of GCP.
+You could say that this is his specialty.

-Lately I have been focusing on Next.js and TailwindCSS to create websites.
-The goal is to always learn something new, and maybe I can use it to change the world.
+Lately he has been focusing on Next.js and TailwindCSS to create websites.
+His goal is to always learn something new, and maybe he can use it to change the world.
 But as we have seen over these past few year, change does not come so easily.
-My other, less known goal, is to break my addiction to coffee.
-Seriously, I dedicated a [whole webpage](/coffee) to it ☕.
+His other less known goal is to break his addiction to coffee.
+Seriously, he dedicated a [whole webpage](/coffee) to it ☕.